ceeoinnovations/product-template/README.md

 3. Select `ceeoinnovations` as owner.
 Name the repository with your hackathon name.
 Make it `public`
 * Use **lowercase** for repository name
 * Repository name should be unique and it describes your product (e.g., SPIKE Prime Backpack)
-4. Go to `index.js` and replace the existing csv file URLs (line #9, #10) with yours.
+4. Go to `index.js` and replace the existing csv file URLs (line #9, #10, #11) with yours.
 * To get links to your Google Sheets, open the spreadsheets; click `File` and then `Publish to the web`.
 Select `Entire Document` and `csv` then click `Publish`.
-The first csv file URL is for about and the second one is for projects
+The csv file URLs are for about, themes, and projects in order
 5. Go to `index.html` and edit title (line #4).
 6. Go to `components/Navbar.js` and update the hyperlink with your GitHub repository name (line #7)
+* It should be all lowercase and have no space
-7. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
+8. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
 You can find your website link there.
-8. Update `readme.md` in your GitHub repository.
+9. Update `readme.md` in your GitHub repository.
 Get rid of all the instructions except for the Links section on top.
-Replace all three links with yours
+Replace all links with yours

 ## How to Add a Theme ##
 1. Open the `themes` spreadsheets and add a row to it with a new theme information
 2. Open the `Submission Form` and add an option with your theme name to the first question
 * Make sure that the name is the same to what you use in `themes`

-## Project Submission ##
+## How to Submit a Project ##
 * Share a website link with people and ask them to click `Submit Project` to submit their data
 * If you want to hide a specific project, open the `projects` sheets and create a new tab named `hidden`.
 Move the project data to the `hidden` tab
 * Go to your website to see updates.
 It may take a couple of minutes to get updated